jmonclard/MopScreens/README.md

 ## Known bugs
 [ ] Relay results can only be displayed in the first panel.
 Please prefer using single panel mode for relay results.

-[ ] Multistages competition are not correctly handled (no cumulative time)
+[Fixed] Multistages competition are not correctly handled (no cumulative time)

 [ ] Documentation is no more up to date, but still help.